frgomes/sbt-snippets/README.rst

-This plugin contains a utilities for SBT build scripts.
+Utilities for SBT build scripts and other SBT plugins.